 Using brainwave analysis captured during the closing of car doors, the team selected bespoke materials and finely adjusted the shape of the door – sometimes by as little as one tenth of a millimetre – to produce the most satisfying and reassuring noise.

 While this pleasing sound was engineered from the beginning, a further level of assurance has been built in to production.
 Before each new UX leaves the Kyushu plant it is sent into a dedicated quiet room facility where Lexus Takumi craftspeople check and, if necessary, adjust the door to ensure the correct closing sound is produced.

 2. Sashiko stitching on leather seats

-The new UX crossover can be ordered with leather seat upholstery inspired by sashiko, a traditional Japanese stitching technique used to apply protecting quilting to judo and kendo uniforms.
+The new UX luxury compact SUV can be ordered with leather seat upholstery inspired by sashiko, a traditional Japanese stitching technique used to apply protecting quilting to judo and kendo uniforms.

 As well as referencing the shape of the vehicle’s signature grille, the distinctive visual effect created by Lexus craftspeople aligns the stitching with the mathematical curves of the seat perforations and ventilation outlets.
 The result is a sophisticated fusion of art and functionality.

 Each ultra-slim air vent features a single knob to control both the direction and intensity of the airflow.
 On Takumi grade models, this vent control houses a wireless LED light source powered by electrical induction.